TonyGuyot/flagorama-reforged-app/README.md

 technologies.

 This is a new (reforged) version of [Flagorama](https://github.com/TonyGuyot/flagorama-app).
-The new version is using Jetpack Compose and Material Design 3.
+The new version is using Jetpack Compose, Material Design 3 and Dagger/Hilt among other things.

+The old version was using the Android view system and is no more maintained.

 ## Technology stack